 List maintenance is the process by which elections officials retain accurate and current lists of registered voters.
-The basic framework for list maintenance is set forth in Article 5 of Chapter 4 of Title 24.2.3 These provisions implement NVRA (the National Voter Registration Act of 1993).4
+The basic framework for list maintenance is set forth in Article 5 of Chapter 4 of Title 24.2.
+These provisions implement NVRA (the National Voter Registration Act of 1993).

-The Department of Elections must promptly provide, and general registrars must act upon within 30 days, information regarding list maintenance (deceased, moved outside locality of residence, felony conviction, adjudication of incapacity, declared noncitizen who has not timely affirmed U.S. citizenship, other disqualification provided by law).5
+The Department of Elections must promptly provide, and general registrars must act upon within 30 days, information regarding list maintenance (deceased, moved outside locality of residence, felony conviction, adjudication of incapacity, declared noncitizen who has not timely affirmed U.S. citizenship, other disqualification provided by law).

-5 See the Code of Virginia §24.2-404(A)(4), "4.
+&lt;sup>5 See the Code of Virginia §24.2-404(A)(4), "4.
 Require the general registrars to delete from the record of registered voters the name of any voter who (i) is deceased, (ii) is no longer qualified to vote in the county or city where he is registered due to removal of his residence, (iii) has been convicted of a felony, (iv) has been adjudicated incapacitated, (v) is known not to be a United States citizen by reason of reports from the Department of Motor Vehicles pursuant to §24.2-410.1 or from the Department of Elections based on information received from the Systematic Alien Verification for Entitlements Program (SAVE Program) pursuant to subsection E, or (vi) is otherwise no longer qualified to vote as may be provided by law.
-Such action shall be taken no later than 30 days
+Such action shall be taken no later than 30 days after notification from the Department.
+The Department shall promptly provide the information referred to in this subdivision, upon receiving it, to general registrars."

-1 See the "National Voter Registration Act" 52 USC §20507(a)(4).
+&lt;sup>1 See the "National Voter Registration Act" 52 USC §20507(a)(4).